Skip to content

 width

-Specifies maximum width of the image in pixels.
-Exact behavior depends on the fit mode (described below).
+Specifies maximum width of the image.
+Exact behavior depends on the fit mode; use the fit=scale-down option to ensure that the image will not be enlarged unnecessarily.

 width=250